-comply with any decisions made by the SMKI PMA regarding whether or not to take certain steps in order to recover from a Compromise, or suspected Compromise;
+comply with any decisions made by the SMKI PMA regarding whether or not to take certain steps in order to recover from a Compromise;

-where the DCC attempts but fails to replace one or more Organisation Certificates as part of operating these procedures, execute as many retries to replace such Organisation Certificates as DCC can reasonably accommodate given the circumstances of the Compromise and capability of the DCC Systems, prior to any deadline for recovery as approved by the SMKI PMA;
+where the DCC attempts but fails to replace one or more Organisation Certificates or OCA Certificates as part of operating these procedures, execute as many retries to replace such Organisation Certificates or OCA Certificates as the DCC can reasonably accommodate given the circumstances of the Compromise and capability of the DCC Systems, prior to any deadline for recovery as approved by the SMKI PMA;

-where the DCC consults with the SMKI PMA regarding whether or not to take certain steps in order to recover from a Compromise, or suspected Compromise, and the DCC is directed such that recovery using the Recovery Private Key or Contingency Private Key should not be performed, the DCC shall inform all affected Parties of the outcome and any reasons provided by the SMKI PMA, as soon as reasonably practicable following such instruction, via a secured electronic means;
+where the DCC consults with the SMKI PMA regarding whether or not to take certain steps in order to recover from a Compromise and the DCC is directed such that recovery using the Recovery Private Key or Contingency Private Key should not be performed, the DCC shall inform all affected Parties of the outcome and any reasons provided by the SMKI PMA, as soon as reasonably practicable following such instruction, via a secured electronic means;

-maintain confidential, auditable and secured records relating to the recovery from a Compromise (or suspected Compromise), and the Devices and Subscribers affected by such Compromise; and
+maintain confidential, auditable and secured records relating to the recovery from a Compromise, and the Devices and Subscribers affected by such Compromise; and

-within three Working Days of the recovery from a Compromise or suspected Compromise, prepare a report regarding execution of the recovery and provide such report to the SMKI PMA, where such report shall include:
+within three Working Days of the recovery from a Compromise, prepare a report regarding execution of the recovery and provide such report to the SMKI PMA, where such report shall include:

 the process steps executed and the timing of the procedure to recover from the Compromise;

-where possible, analysis of which communications have been submitted to, or in relation to, any relevant affected Devices and any anomalous activity that should be investigated further by the DCC and/or affected Subscribers, and/or addressed via remedial actions; and
+where possible, carry out an analysis of which communications have been submitted to, or in relation to, any relevant affected Devices and any anomalous activity that should be investigated further by the DCC and/or affected Subscribers, and/or addressed via remedial actions; and

-any proposed modifications to the SMKI Recovery Procedure that the DCC believes are necessary for the SMKI Recovery Procedure to more effectively meet the objectives as set out in the SEC.
+keep this document under review and following consultation with the SMKI PMA, propose any, modifications to the SMKI Recovery Procedure that the DCC believes are necessary for the SMKI Recovery Procedure to meet the objectives more effectively as set out in the SEC.

+Where such adjustments are needed to allow the effective execution of the procedures in this document, the DCC shall, as provided for in SEC Section L 10.2 (c), adjust the Anomaly Detection Thresholds, which it sets in other situations only after they are agreed by the Security Sub-Committee, subject only to the agreement of the SMKI PMA.

 Notification and confirmation of a suspected Compromise

-Any person may notify the DCC that there is a Compromise or suspected Compromise of a Relevant Private Key or a Private Key associated with an Organisation Certificate containing the associated Public Key, where that Private Key is used by a User to Digitally Sign any Service Request or Signed Pre-Command.
+Any person may notify the DCC that there is a Compromise of a Relevant Private Key.

-Where the DCC is notified or becomes aware of a Compromise or suspected Compromise of a Relevant Private Key or a Private Key associated with an Organisation Certificate that is used by a User to Digitally Sign any Service Request or Signed Pre-Command, the DCC shall raise an Incident in accordance with sections 2.1 and 2.2 of the Incident Management Policy and shall notify the SMKI PMA, via secured electronic means, that a Compromise or suspected Compromise has been notified.
+Where the DCC is notified or becomes aware of a Compromise of a Relevant Private Key , the DCC shall raise an Incident in accordance with sections 2.1 and 2.2 of the Incident Management Policy and shall notify the SMKI PMA, via secured electronic means, that a Compromise has been notified.
 The DCC shall contact the Subscriber for the Organisation Certificate associated with that Private Key or Contingency Symmetric Key (which may include the DCC itself as the Subscriber), as soon as reasonably practicable, via telephone and email using the contact details held by the SMKI Registration Authority.
 The DCC shall provide the Subscriber, via secured electronic means, with the appropriate Incident reference number and information relating to the notified Compromise.
 The DCC shall request confirmation from the Subscriber as to whether the Subscriber reasonably believes that a Compromise has occurred, and wishes to proceed with one or more of the recovery processes, which shall be confirmed by:

 A SMKI Senior Responsible Officer (SMKI SRO) on behalf of a Party; or

-A SMKI SRO, SMKI Registration Authority Manager or member of SMKI Registration Authority Personnel on behalf of the DCC.
+A SMKI SRO, SMKI Registration Authority Manager or a member of SMKI Registration Authority Personnel authorised to act on behalf of the DCC in this capacity.